 The alphabetically sorted list of references should be put at the end of the paper and should contain only those publications that are referred to in the text.

-Different sources (i.e. journal articles, book chapters) must be cited differently.
-See examples below.
+Different sources (i.e., journal articles, book chapters) must be cited differently.
+Please use APA citation style.